- Do I need planning permission?

 The planning portal

 The planning portal is a one-stop-shop for all planning information and services.
 On the Planning Portal website you will find extensive information about the planning system, when permission is needed, applying for planning permission, development in your area as well as the latest government policy.
+The interactive house on the website will answer most domestic queries about if planning permission is required.

 Your builder, architect, draftsman, planning consultant, or product supplier may also be able to provide you with advice on whether or not you need planning permission for your scheme.
 However, if there is any doubt you may need to seek a formal decision.